aadityagi84/Backend-startup/README.md

 Compatibility: Works with any Node.js application and can be integrated with other tools and frameworks.......::
 </p>

-### npm i concurrently
-###

-- This module allows you to run multiple commands or servers concurrently with a single command.
-It's useful when you have both frontend and backend servers that need to be started simultaneously.
-By using concurrently, you can launch both with one command rather than running separate terminal windows for each server.

 ### npm i cors